jtanwk/alhambot/README.md

 # What's next?

 Potential refinements and/or extensions that are way outside my current abilities:
-- Refining the criterion that make a phrase sound like another phrase.
-This requires a deeper and more technical knowledge of linguistics that I currently have.
+- Refining the criterion that make a phrase sound like another phrase (e.g. incorporating Jaro-Winkler scores or Levenshtein distance as comparison metrics).
+This requires a deeper and more technical knowledge of computational linguistics that I currently have.
 - Actually calculating syllables by algorithm rather than with a dictionary.
 Maybe a good NLP machine learning problem?
 - Extend syllable counting to non-word words (e.g. the "II" in "Boyz II Men" is ideally parsed as one syllable).
 - Expand phrase identification beyond the text in tweets to look at *words in images* attached to tweets.
 Requires some knowledge of computer vision and a text extractor program.
 (Just you wait, just you wait...)